-As stated in the field data, the restriction is rationalized through the widow's temporary status as "unclean" until the second burial rites are performed.
+As stated in the field data, the restriction is rationalised through the widow's temporary status as "unclean" until the second burial rites are performed.
 Within this account, the widow is understood to remain in a liminal condition in which the spirit of her deceased husband is believed to hover around her during the mourning period.
 The data further note that this hovering presence is thought to pose a risk, such that the spirit could harm her if she attends social events.
 Framed in these terms, the restriction is directed most sharply toward communal and ritual gatherings because these are the contexts in which the widow's "unclean" status is considered consequential.
-This rationale explains, within the local logic reported, why the prohibition targets social participation rather than everyday economic activity.
+This rationale, grounded in the reported local logic, explains why the prohibition specifically targets social participation rather than routine economic activities.